maciejg-git/vue-litewind/src/documentation/pages/styling.md

 ###### Styling elements

+The basic ideas of styling are:

+- components exposes some of their elements (that make sense to style) as the `string` props
+- these props are used to apply tailwind classes to the elements, however, to make styling flexible and reusable classes are grouped in `objects` as variants and defined in seperate files
+- edit these files to define new or modify current variants
+- apply variants to the components with props as necessary

+The more detailed explanation:

 Elements of the components are not styled by default and only have necessary basic classes.
 Additional styles for these elements are defined in the external javascript files.
 These files contain list of elements that are available for theming and the strings of tailwind classes assigned to them.
 Below is a simplified example of such file: